rrweb-io/rrweb/.changeset/beige-olives-roll.md

 "rrweb": patch
 ---

-Fix maskInputFn is ignored during the creation of the full snapshot Fix maskInputFn type in `snapshot`
+Fix that the optional `maskInputFn` was being accidentally ignored during the creation of the full snapshot